 - embedded programming – 1 week

-- collaborative technical development and project management – 1 week
+- collaborative technology development and project management – 1 week

 - 3D scanning and printing – 1 week